Noncommutativity as a colimit: Functoriality of Bohrification

-\item The externalization of an internal locale in a topos $\mathrm{Sh}(L)$ consists of a locale morphism $L' \to L$, and not just the locale $L'$ itself.
-In that spirit, the previous theorem should have taken into account the map $S(A) \to \cC(A)$ as well.
-To consider functorial dependence on $A$ of this map would require to change the category $\Cat{Loc}$ into something more complicated, from which we refrain here.

 \item The category $\Cat{Loc}$ is $\Cat{POrder}$-enriched, and hence a 2-category.
 We remark that the functor $S$ given by \eqref{eq:Sonobjects} and \eqref{eq:Sonmorphisms} shows that the externalization of Bohrification is a two-dimensional colimit (in $\Cat{Loc}$) of the Gelfand spectra of commeasurable subalgebras.
-So, interestingly, whereas a one-dimensional colimit of the spectra must be trivial because of the Kochen-Specker theorem, Bohrification exhibits that a two-dimensional colimit can be nontrivial. \end{itemize}
+So, interestingly, whereas the one-dimensional colimit of the spectra will often be trivial because of the Kochen-Specker theorem (see the remarks at the end of Section 5), Bohrification shows that a two-dimensional colimit will be nontrivial. \end{itemize}